Public Administration (PAD)

 PAD 602 COMPARATIVE PUBLIC POLICY

 Prerequisites: PAD 500.
 Public policy in advanced industrialized democracies from a comparative perspective.
 Topics include theories of policy-making and comparative inquiry, policy processes, policy networks, policy content, policy convergence and disparities, transatlantic policy-making architecture and global governance.
-Students work in teams with public administration students in Romania and the UK in a simulation of a public policy challenge – outsourcing of publically-supplied services - which governmental decision-makers commonly confront in the advanced industrialized democracies.

 PAD 603 NGO MANAGEMENT & INTERNATIONAL DEVELOPMENT